marcpre/learning_competitive_dataScience/008_Metrics.md

 #### (R)MSLE - Root Mean Squared Logarithmic error
 * Does not differ much from MSE
 * Its basically MSE in log space

+### Classification Metrics

+#### Accuracy
+* This value describes, how frequent our prediction is correct
+* Best constant:
+  * predict the most frequent class

+#### Area under ROC curve
+* Only for binary tasks
+* Depends only on ordering of the predictions, not on absolute values
+* We plot the points on a matrix - false/true positives.
+Then we calculate the area under the curve.
+* Best constant:
+  * All constant give same score

+#### (Quadratic weighted) Kappa/Cohens Kappa
+* For an accuracy of 1 we get 1 and for a baseline we get 0
+* Similar to R^2
+*